Registering a veterinary medicine under the ACVM Act 1997

 Request a change to a veterinary medicine registration

-To make a change to your product registration, you need 2 forms:
+If you want to make a change to a product's registration, you will need to complete 2 forms:

-- Variation to registration of an ACVM product: Application form ACVM 1V [DOC, 481 KB]
+- ACVM 1V: Variation to registration of an ACVM trade name product [DOC, 490 KB]

-- One of ACVM forms 6 to 14, depending on the type of change (check the list in section 6 of the variation form).
+- One of ACVM forms 6 to 14 – depending on the type of change (see the list in section 6 of the ACVM 1V form).